-- · You will need a 64bit guest capable VirtualBox setup. - The root password is sipwise - There's a user sipwise with password sipwise - You should use bridge mode networking (adjust your bridging interface in the virtual machine configuration) to avoid having the sip:provider CE behind NAT. - · You'll need to adjust your timezone and keyboard layout. - The network configuration is set to DHCP.
+- · You will need a 64bit guest capable VirtualBox setup. - The root password is sipwise - You should use bridge mode networking (adjust your bridging interface in the virtual machine configuration) to avoid having the sip:provider CE behind NAT. - · You'll need to adjust your timezone and keyboard layout. - The network configuration is set to DHCP.
 You'll need to change it to the appropriate static configuration. - As the virtual image is a static file, it won't contain the most updated versions of our software.
 Please upgrade the system via apt as soon as you boot it for the first time.

-4.3.2 VMware image
+4.3.3 VMware image